Updated 25/02/2021

 Medicines for general health and symptomatic relief

-Nutritional supplements including vitamin C, D, and zinc are often prescribed to improve general nutrition and immunity, without any specific role in treating COVID.
-Steam inhalation may also be beneficial.
+Nutritional supplements including vitamin C, D, and B complex are often prescribed to improve general nutrition and immunity, without any specific role in treating COVID.

-Mild cases recover with symptomatic treatment alone (paracetamol and naproxen/mefenamic acid) for fever and body ache.
-Sometimes additional drugs for improving cough-cold symptoms may be given like antihistamines, montelukast, or mucolytics like ambroxol.
+Mild cases recover with symptomatic treatment alone (mainly paracetamol and sometimes naproxen or mefenamic acid) for fever and body ache.
+Additional drugs for improving cough-cold symptoms may be given like antihistamines, montelukast, or mucolytics like ambroxol.
+Antiseptic gargling may also be beneficial in case of sore throat.

-Some drugs which were specifically developed and approved in the past for other infections are being researched and tried in certain COVID patients and are therefore called repurposed medicines.
-More studies and research data is required and ongoing to confirm the effectiveness of many of the drugs mentioned below, in various parameters of managing COVID-19.
-These drugs can have side effects that need to be clinically monitored, especially when given in combination, and to patients with pre-existing medical conditions.
-Therefore these medicines should be used appropriately depending on patient type, disease severity, and presence of associated co-morbidities.
+All these drugs can have side effects that need to be clinically monitored, especially when given in combination, and to patients with pre-existing medical conditions.
+Therefore these medicines should be used appropriately as part of COVID treatment, depending on patient type, disease severity, and presence of associated co-morbidities.
 Most importantly, none of these drugs should ever be taken without the prescription and monitoring of a qualified physician.
+Also, none of these drugs have any evidence from studies on efficacy against the new Omicron variant.

 Oxygen therapy